Success Stories

 Furthermore, BUILD Follow-up this issue on its several platforms.
 Recently, to increase the proportion of trading up to 35% as the disbursement for trading is high, Bangladesh Bank issued SMESPD Circular Letter no. 16 on 26 November 2020, where they instructed all banks and FIs to allow the limit up to 35% for the Trading Sector.
 This will be a great help for our present CMSME channel as those cannot be able to apply for the loan under SP due to the bar of trading in previous.

-Time Extension for the Disbursement of BDT 20,000 Crore Stimulus Package Scheme for Working Capital for CMSMEs Affected by COVID-19
+Time Extension for Disbursement of BDT 20,000 Crore Stimulus Package for CMSMEs Affected by COVID-19

 The private sector has been exposed to severe crisis because of the inauspicious hit by the COVID-19 pandemic.
 Especially cottage, micro and small enterprises are in the worst situation as they are suffering from a drop in sales, loss of income, unstable value chain and unprecedented shutdown.
 Bangladesh declared stimulus packages of BDT 20,000 crore with a 5% interest subsidy had been allocated for the benefit of Cottage, Micro, Small and Medium Enterprises (CMSMEs).
 The total reported disbursement of this stimulus package is BDT 5,882 crore till 6 October 2020.
 The total disbursement of this stimulus package is 29.41% so far, which is not very high.
 So, BUILD raised this concern to Bangladesh Bank and sent a letter to Bangladesh Bank to extend the time for the disbursement.
 Therefore, to realise the need, Bangladesh Bank issued a SMESPD Circular Letter no. 16 on 26 November 2020, where they also extend the time for the disbursement of stimulus packages for CMSMEs worth BDT 20,000 crore up to 31 December 2020.
 As the disbursement is not enough and from different platform and dialogue, BUILD came to know that many CMSMEs cannot get a loan from SP.
 Moreover, from one report of Bangladesh Bank, it has been seen that till 30 November 2020, the disbursement amount is only 49.71% which incurred BDT 8,215.44 crore.
 So, BUILD also pursue Bangladesh Bank to extend the time further for more implementation in December 2020.